-The algorithm is as follows: If the tilt is more than a value specified in the configuration, nudge the steering by two steps in the correcting direction (unless the velocity exceeds 0.1 m/s, in which case move it one step).
-Otherwise, if it has just crossed the ideal tilt value then steer straight.
-Otherwise, just nudge the steering by a single motor step in the correcting direction.
+The algorithm is as follows: If the tilt is more than a value specified in the configuration, apply a proportional- integral (PI) servo.
+Otherwise, if the trolley has just crossed the ideal tilt value then it is steered straight.
+Otherwise, the steering is set one motor step away from straight in the correcting direction as indicated by the inclinometer.
 This algorithm is designed to minimise the use of the steering stepper motor, which draws significant current while stepping.
-Some user-configurable hysteresis is also built into the outer limit to prevent false triggering of the stepper motor by tilt sensor noise.